International Flavors & Fragrances Inc. research snapshot

 Industry trend

 Taste, scent, health, and biosciences sit inside durable consumer demand for flavor, fragrance, wellness, clean-label, and functional ingredients.
-Growth is steadier than explosive, and competition from Givaudan, Firmenich, Symrise, Kerry, and in-house customer teams keeps pricing power contested.
+Growth is steady rather than explosive, and competition from Givaudan, Firmenich, Symrise, Kerry, and in-house customer teams keeps pricing power contested.

 Valuation and margin of safety

-At about 19.5x adjusted EPS ex amortization and 1.92x sales, IFF is priced for a recovery, not distress.
-Margin of safety depends on debt reduction, better free cash flow, and proof that the post-divestiture company can grow with higher margins.
+At about 24.5x trailing earnings, 17.9x forward earnings, and 1.87x sales, IFF is priced for a successful recovery rather than distress.
+Margin of safety depends on debt reduction, better free cash flow, the Food Ingredients close, and proof that the post-divestiture company can grow with higher margins.

 Source-backed data